jating0000la/Process-Sutra-2026/replit.md

 - ✓ Converted table data to proper HTML table format with headers, borders, and responsive layout
 - ✓ Added form name section to initial data with visual separation and green gradient styling
 - ✓ Enhanced data organization with clear form identification and structured data presentation
+- ✓ Implemented comprehensive flow data viewer showing all previous task form data with their respective form names
+- ✓ Added chronological display of all completed tasks in the same flow with proper form identification
+- ✓ Enhanced data view button to show complete workflow history instead of just initial data